ttop32/MouseTooltipTranslator/README.md

 - In the setting, google tts (text to speech) is available to listen text
 - Support pdf to display translated tooltip using Mozilla PDF.js
 - Filter out when source language and target language are same
-- (Experimental feature) show comic bubble translation when mouse over on comic bubble background
+- process OCR when mouse over on image

 # Contributors
 - [sanprojects](https://github.com/sanprojects)